 - Any significant risks or side-effects of the treatment.

 It may be useful to write down a list of questions to take with you to the appointment.
 It is also a good idea to have a relative or friend with you when you are discussing your treatment options.
 They will be able to take notes or help you remember what was said.
 If you feel you can’t make a decision straightaway, ask for more time to decide.
+You can use our exclusive Patient Pathway to print off information to help you track your journey.
+Click here to go to our Patient Pathway.

 You may want a second opinion; especially if you feel your doctor does not have enough experience in treating kidney cancer or if you are told little treatment is available.
 Most doctors will be willing to refer you to another specialist but it may take a little while to organise.
 As this may delay the start of your treatment you need to feel sure it will be worthwhile.
 There is more information about how to get a second opinion on the NHS Choices website.